Mrs. Sotelo

 About me

-I have been blessed to be teaching at St. Theresa Catholic School since 1989.
-In the first few years I taught Spanish only to the upper grade students, assisted individual students who needed English as a Second Language instruction, and did work with students who needed Speech Therapy.
-This year I am teaching only Spanish to every wonderful "angel" (student) from PreSchool through 8th Grade.
-With nearly 600 students to teach Spanish to, I am afraid that there is not room in my schedule any longer for the formal E.S.L. or Speech Therapy classes.
+Although I started my teaching career in public schools back in 1971, I have been blessed to be teaching at St. Theresa Catholic School since 1989.
+In the first few years I taught Spanish only to the upper grade students and assisted individual students who needed English as a Second Language instruction.
+I also worked with students who needed Speech Therapy.
+This year I am teaching only Spanish to every wonderful "angel" (student) from Kindergarten through Fourth Grade, both Sixth Grade Classes and one section of 7th and 8th Grade Spanish Elective.
+Starting in mid-October, I am hoping to invite any of the students in Fifth Grade who would like to continue practicing their Spanish to bring in a lunch on Wednesdays and join me for a Munch Bunch during the eating portion of their lunch hour.
+Sadly, with all of these sweet students to teach Spanish to, I am afraid that there is not room in my schedule any longer for the formal E.S.L. or Speech Therapy classes.

 I received my Bachelor of Science Degree in Secondary Education from the University of Arizona.
 I have teaching credentials for both Secondary and Elementary Education.
 I have additional specialist endorsements in Bilingual Education and English as a Second Language.
-I have since continued to add over 125 post-graduate units from Arizona State University, Northern Arizona University, University of Phoenix, Ottawa University, and several other colleges and universities.
+I have since continued to add over 135 post-graduate units from Arizona State University, Northern Arizona University, University of Phoenix, Ottawa University, and several other colleges and universities.

 Message

-Most of the students in the Lower Grade levels are like fabulous "sponges".
+Most of the students in the lower grade levels are like fabulous "sponges".
 They are able to soak up the new vocabulary and dive head-first right into the language classes without any difficulty.

-However, as the children progress into the 5th through 8th Grade levels, the challenges of the language classes do increase.
+However, as the children progress into the 6th through 8th Grade levels, the challenges of the language classes do increase.
 Therefore, we offer a special opportunity to students who are new to St. Theresa Catholic School and especially to students who have not had previous exposure to the Spanish language.
-We call it "Spanish Weekend Warriors".
-Students are invited to come in on Sunday afternoons from 3:30 - 5:30 for the first month or so of the new school year.
-I cook, bake, and prepare many yummy treats which we enjoy munching while learning the basics of the target language.
+For these students, I offer to have those students bring their lunches with them on Tuesdays and work with me during the eating time portion of their lunch hour.
 We do this through the use of many fun and entertaining activities.
-Usually after four or five weekends the children feel comfortable in their classes with their peers.
-For those students in the upper grades who might need additional support throughout the year, I provide Thursday morning study sessions from 7:30 - 7:55.
-We meet in my classroom, Room 15 to provide that little extra help with some of the more difficult topics.
+Usually after a few weeks the children feel comfortable in their classes with their peers.

-I also offer a make-up session every week.
-I stay after school every Thursday after school until 4:00 for students who might have missed a test, a flashcard game or a difficult assignment due to illness.
+I also offer a make-up session/ and or help session every week.
+I stay after school every Tuesday after school until 4:00 for students who might have missed a test, a flashcard game, an oral day scoring session, or a difficult assignment due to illness.
+Please send a note to your child's homeroom teacher on Tuesday morning if you are wishing them to stay after school to get caught up with their work or get some extra help.

 In the springtime, our Eighth Grade students are preparing for the regular high school entrance exams.
 Some of our students also like to try to prepare for the Spanish proficiency tests.
-I try to reserve the Tuesday morning study sessions to bolster the many and varied skills which are needed for each of the specific high schools language exams.
+I try to reserve a Tuesday morning study session to bolster the many and varied skills which are needed for each of the specific high schools language exams.
 Some of the high schools are more focused on the oral aspects of the language.
 Other high schools are much more focused on the spelling, grammatical and written aspects of the language.
 I work very hard to provide a balanced program which will give them a solid background in the language prior to moving up to the more concentrated high school level programs.

 Classes